jacoblapworth/akahu-sdk-swift/README.md

 `npm run watch`     | Watches for changes in SCSS files and live reloads them if you have the docs open.
-`npm run test`             | Runs all the React component unit tests `npm run test:watch`       | Runs all the React component unit tests and watches for file changes `npm run test:ui`          | Compiles and sets up the uitest demo page for a given component to do visual testing during development.
+`npm run test`             | Runs all the React component unit tests `npm run test:watch`       | Runs all the React component unit tests and watches for file changes `npm run storybook`          | Compiles and sets up the storybook demo app for to do visual testing during development.
 See the UI Testing section for more details.
 `npm run lint:js:fix`      | Lints the React components and automatically fixes as many issues as possible `npm run build:prepublish` | Cleans and creates the root level `react` and `sass` folders that will be deployed to Artifactory.
 `npm run build:babel`      | Creates a `react` folder containing babel'd code ready to be deployed